jhumelsine/jhumelsine.github.io/_posts/2024-03-15-interpreter-design-pattern-introduction.md

 # Background
 Ironically, I think the GoF authors are mostly responsible for this lack of attention.
 While their 14-page description of Interpreter is not technically wrong, it just feels incomplete.
 Their class diagram is correct, but it only hints at the potential of the pattern.
-It’s more like a biology text book presenting stem cells without continuing with how stem cells can become nerve cells, muscle cells, blood cells, etc.
+It’s like a biology text book presenting stem cells without explaining how stem cells can become nerve cells, muscle cells, blood cells, etc.

 The GoF assume their reader has knowledge of programming language design, grammars, scanners, parsers, etc. These may have been reasonable assumptions in 1995 at the time of publication, but today’s software developers might not have the same foundations.The authors were academics, and these are topics that most computer science students learned to some degree.

-The implementation examples feel a bit dated, especially the example in Smalltalk.
+The implementation examples feel a bit dated, especially the Smalltalk implementation example.

 I stumbled upon a blog years ago written by a manager at Amazon, that included statements along these lines:
 > I thought the Gang of Four’s Design Pattern book was fantastic.
 I understood everything, except for pages 243-257. ...